spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 28   268435456     UNRELIABLE_RESET  Sensitive to reset anomaly
 29   536870912     MSA_FAILED_OPEN   Pixel sees light from failed-open shutter
 30   1073741824    OTHER_BAD_PIXEL   A catch-all flag
+31   2147483648    REFERENCE_PIXEL   Pixel is a reference pixel
 ===  ==========    ================  ===========================================

 Note: Words like "highly" and "large" will be defined by each instrument team.
 They are likely to vary from one detector to another – or even from one observing mode to another.